olivier7delf/carpooling-ror/README.md

 # 2) Description and functionnalities

 # What can I do with the interface?

 Connect to a blockchain:
 - Locally: using ganache (caution to the setting truffle-config.js and ganache) or you can setup a local blockchain
-- Polygon mumbai: using Metamask
-- Polygon mainnet: using Metamask
+- Polygon mainnet, mumbai, or an other crypto: using Metamask

 Interact with CarpoolingFactory.

 Interact with Carpooling.
 (TODO)

 # How to use it?
-locally: type the http local url
+locally: type the http local url, e.g:"http://localhost:8545", and click on connect

-Polygon: clear it, and click on connect.
+Polygon (or an other crypto): clear it, and click on connect.
 - A popup will ask to connect to your wallet, accept. (!
 Always use a sandbox Wallet with a few Matics to avoid any issues !)

 You can: